 When I was seven years old, I began experiencing a condition in my right eye called lazy eye.
 I was perscribed a patch from my eye doctor in the attempts to correct this condition, but it did not.
 So I was forced to wear glasses throughout my childhood.

 I remember thinking to myself that people were so mean and cruel.
-The world was a mean place to me and I did not understand why.
+The world was a mean place to me, and I did not understand why.
 So, I began to isolate myself from my classmates because I was so afraid of being hurt by their words.
-I did not want to hurt anymore, and the only way I knew how to protect myself was to stay away from those that did not accept.
+I did not want to hurt anymore.
+The only way I knew how to protect myself was to stay away from those who did not accept me.
 This experience left a scar in my soul.

-Then at age thirteen, I was so excited to learn that i would not have to wear glasses anymore because they would be replaced by contact lenses.
-I was so happy to learn of this, and I felt so free for the first time form wearing a frame on my face.
-I vowed that I would never wear glasses again.
+Then at age thirteen, I was so excited to learn that I would not have to wear glasses because they would be replaced by contact lenses.
+I was so happy to learn of this, and I felt so free for the first time from wearing a frame on my face.
+I vowed that I would never wear glasses in public again.

-In the spring of 1995, I began to develop eye styes.
-I continuted to develop these styes from one eye to the next, one after the other.
-This persisted for three months.
+In the spring of 1995, I began to develop styes on both of my eyes.
+I continued to develop these styes from one eye to the next, one after the other over a period of three months.

-I then began to seek God through the body of Christ by prayer for healing of my styes.
-The only hope my doctor gave was to place hot compresses.
+I then began to seek God through the body of Christ for prayer for healing of this.
+The only hope the doctor gave was to utilize hot compresses over the eyes.
 During this time, I had many people lay hands on me for God's healing.

 One day a brother in Christ spoke to me, "I am going to be praying for you that God will completely heal your eyes."
 When he said this to me, I was so encouraged by what he said.
 It was as if he imparted the gift of faith to me.
 Upon this, I began to stand with him in the prayer of agreement that God would totally and completely heal my eyes.
 This healing was a process.
 Every day, I would thank Jesus for healing my eyes.

-During this time of waiting on God, I was forced to wear glasses again because the contact lenses irritated my eyes.
-This was contributing to the recurrence of the styes.
-I needed to refrain from wearing my contact lenses, but it was difficult because I had vowed that I would never wear glasses in public again.
+During this time of waiting on God, I was forced to wear glasses again because the contact lenses caused irritation which contributed to the recurrence of the styes.
+I needed to refrain from wearing them, but it was difficult as I had vowed that I would never wear glasses in public again.
 I was adamant about this.
-However, I was left with no choice but to wear glasses again.
+However, I was left with no choice.

 Every day at work, I would thank Jesus for healing my eyes, styes, and lazy eye.
 I would attempt to meet Jesus halfway and step out in faith by removing my glasses and attempting to get on with work without them.
-As I did this, each day I could go longer and longer without having to wear any glassed.
-At first, I would wear them for an hour, then take them off for an hour, and repeat this process.
-Then I went to two hours, then four hours, then eight hours, all the way to a full day, many weeks, many months, and years!
+As I did this, each day I could go longer and longer without having to wear my glasses.
+At first, I would wear glasses for an hour, then take them off for an hour.
+I repeated this process over and over again.
+Then I went to two hours, four hours, eight hours, all the way to a full day, weeks, months, and years!

 In Closing: